 NIH linked information on publishing in authoritative journals.

-Complaints that are associated with predatory open-access publishing include (from Wikipedia, see below)
+Complaints that are associated with predatory open-access publishing include (summarizing Wikipedia and references below)